mc-mysterria/mysteria-frontend/README.md

 # Mysterria Frontend

-A modern Vue 3 gaming community platform built with TypeScript, Vite, and Pinia.
-This application serves as the frontend for a gaming community website featuring user applications, court systems, news, shop functionality, and support tickets.
+A modern Vue 3 frontend for Mysterria - a Lord of The Mysteries inspired Minecraft server.
+Built with TypeScript, Vite, and Pinia, this application serves as the web platform for a mystical gaming community featuring Potions, Sequences, Pathways, and immersive Lord of The Mysteries gameplay elements.
+Supports both Ukrainian and English languages.

 ## ✨ Features

-- **User Management**: Discord OAuth authentication with role-based permissions
+- **Mystical User Management**: Discord OAuth authentication with Pathway-based role permissions
-- **Application System**: Multi-step application forms with status tracking
+- **Sequence Application System**: Multi-step progression forms with mystical advancement tracking
-- **Court System**: Community-driven dispute resolution with case management
+- **Mystical Court System**: Community-driven resolution of supernatural disputes and conflicts
-- **News Platform**: Admin-controlled news creation and publishing
+- **Lord of The Mysteries News**: Admin-controlled mystical announcements and world updates
-- **E-commerce**: Shop functionality with subscription management
+- **Potion & Ingredient Shop**: E-commerce for mystical ingredients, potions, and advancement materials
-- **Support System**: Real-time ticket system with WebSocket chat
+- **Support System**: Real-time ticket system with WebSocket chat for community assistance
-- **Community Features**: Player statistics dashboard and team profiles
+- **Beyonder Features**: Player statistics, Sequence progression, and Pathway team profiles
-- **Real-time Updates**: WebSocket integration for live data
+- **Real-time Mystical Updates**: WebSocket integration for live world events and ritual notifications
+- **Multilingual Support**: Full Ukrainian and English language support for global mystical community

 ## 🛠 Tech Stack